HEMP stands for Heritage Empowerment Marketplace Prosperity. It is a bold capital campaign to support the following three projects:

 The development of 20 acres in Afton, MN into a hemp-to-Hmong textile demonstration farm replicating traditional tools and weaving practices found in Southeast Asia Hmong villages.
+We are currently seeking knowledge keepers of this craft to serve on the planning and design committee.

 Eastward expansion brings commerce and culture to Maplewood